Altinn/altinn-studio-docs/content/altinn-studio/guides/payment/studio/configure-layouts.en.md

 ```

 ### How to show payment information in the payment task
-This was configured automatically if you used Altinn Studio Designer and the process-editor to set up the payment task.
+This was configured automatically if you used Altinn Studio Designer and the process editor to set up the payment task.
 See the tab "Manual setup" for details on how to do this manually.

 ### How to set up a separate layout for payment receipt (optional)